emanking203/King-Emily-Portfolio/final_project_EmilyKing.md

 [League of American Orchestras](https://americanorchestras-fontevacustomer.force.com/s/searchdirectory?id=a3I0b000003TXsm)

 ### Orchestra Financial Info
-I will use the data included in this report to show how orchestras contribute to our economy.
+I will use the data included in this report to show how much orchestras contribute to our economy.

 [Economic Contribution](https://www.arts.gov/sites/default/files/Research-Art-Works-League.pdf)